karthikeyansri/alien_visits/README.md

-# Unit 14 | Assignment - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Background